minliang-ds/tgam-aws-personalize-test/README.md

 ```bash
 aws s3 cp ./params.json s3://<input-bucket-name>
 ```
 9. Navigate to AWS Step Functions to monitor the workflow (Optional).
-Once the workflow completes successfully (which might take 12-15 hours), an email notification will be sent out.
+Once the workflow completes successfully (which might take a few hours), an email notification will be sent out.

 ## Deploy Recommendations API